bkawk/typescript-express-tsoa/README.md

 # typescript-express
-An API in Typescript with MongoDB, Express, and Swagger all in one.
+An API Starting point in Typescript & Express connecting to MongoDB.
+Self Generates Swagger document that can then be converted into an SDK in many languages.

 ## Installation
 ``` git clone https://github.com/bkawk/typeScript-express ```